rexcoleman/Data-Driven-Defense-Adapting-Data-Science-Methodologies-for-Cybersecurity-Excellence/README.md

 </details>

 <details>
-<summary id="545-risk-quantification-and-analytics">Risk Quantification and Analytics: Click to expand.</summary>
+<summary id="545-risk-quantification-and-analytics">🔵 Risk Quantification and Analytics: Click to expand. 🔵</summary>

 **Applicability to Cybersecurity**
 - Excellent for assessing and managing risks.